Gregory Gustina

-Gregory Gustina (born August 12, 1973) is a Dutch professional baseball pitcher with Sparta-Feyenoord of the Honkbal Hoofdklasse.
-In 2010, Gustina led the league in innings pitched.
-In 2006, he appeared with the Netherlands national baseball team at the 2006 World Baseball Classic.
+Gregory Gustina (born August 12, 1973) is a Dutch former professional baseball pitcher.
+He was on the roster of the Netherlands national team at the 2006 World Baseball Classic, though he did not pitch I the tournament.
+He did play for the Dutch team in the and 2005 and 2010 European Baseball Championship, picking up a win against Ukraine in 2010.
 He represented the Netherlands Antilles at the 1995 Pan American Games.